-During his University years, Ian had taken the approach of ‘drink less, but drink better’ cutting down on the amount he drank in a night, so he could afford more interesting brews.
+During his University years, Ian had taken the approach of ‘drink less but drink better’ cutting down on the amount he drank in a night, so he could afford more interesting brews.
 Yet some pubs only had flavourless beers available, so he moved to trying whisky.
 He gained an early appreciation of Laphroaig and now that he was living the UK, he was able to pursue his whisky interest further.

 Ian had grown up in countryside New South Wales and was accustomed to long drives.
 He found it enjoyable to visit Scotland whenever he could - his family had history there and the scenery was appealing, and the great whisky was an added bonus.
-In 2010, Ian undertook an even more extensive whisky holiday, bringing along his ever-indulgent partner, who was pregnant at the time so couldn’t even take part in the drinking:
+In 2010, Ian undertook an even more extensive whisky holiday, bringing along his ever-indulgent partner, who was pregnant at the time and couldn’t even take part in the drinking:

 “I went to Islay, Campbeltown, and the other Hebridean Isles.
 By happenstance, we’d just missed a week-long whisky festival, but that actually turned out to be good timing.
 Unlike nowadays, the event didn’t sell out so I spent time mopping up all the special releases.
 Springbank Distillery has always been one of my favourites and I had enough knowledge to be able to talk sensibly to them about whisky.
 I ended up having quite few whiskies with them, one of which had been matured in Australian wine barrels.
 I thought it was just for the finish, but no - it was the full maturation.
-It was a real lightbulb moment for me, I knew I’d have to look into if I returned to Australia.”
+It was a real lightbulb moment for me, I knew I’d have to look into it if I returned to Australia.”

 As it happened, Ian and his wife returned home soon after (following seven years in the UK).
 He believed that his experience in the UK brewing industry would make it easy to find a job in Australia.
 However, the CVs he sent out received little response.
 He came across a job listing for a distiller in Melbourne and decided he may as well apply, even though he had no hands-on experience, only the theoretical knowledge he’d gained from completing the Diploma in Distilling.